From Chicago to Detroit (Motown) to Texas

 Church, Family & Future

-Chris and his wife, Joann, have been married since 1978 and they have two married children, their son Chris II, who is also a professional drummer living in the Dallas area; and their daughter Candice, who is also an avid music lover.
+Chris and his wife, Joann, have two married children, their son Chris II, who is also a professional drummer living in the Dallas area; and their daughter Candice, who is also an avid music lover.
 Chris and Joann have three grandchildren, Terrence Ray II, Cadence and Christine.

-Stay tuned as Chris is currently working on a self-titled CD project to be released in the coming months.
+Stay tuned as Chris is currently working on a self-titled CD project.